 I believe this paper will also be available in the next four to six weeks from Bostick & Sullivan, NY Central Art Supply, Talas, and others.
 My understanding is that the price of this paper will be roughly 30% less than Arches Platine.

 In September 2015, Arches announced it had re-formulated the venerable Arches Platine.
 Platine was one of the first modern papers designed from the ground up for platinum/palladium printing.
 It has a very close cousin in Bergger COT 320, a more expensive, but very similar paper.

 It now comes in two weights—310 gsm as before and a thinner 145 gsm version.
 I wouldn’t use the thinner version unless the prints were going into a handmade book or something like that.
 It’s a little less white than Hahnemuhle and a little whiter than Revere.
 The few samples I’ve tested of these papers have coated, printed, and cleared very well and the prints look great.
-I saw no evidence of bleeding that sometimes happen with this paper.
+I saw no evidence of bleeding that sometimes happens with this paper.
 If you are pining for COT 320, which often seems to be in short supply, forget it.
 This is Platine at its best.
 I believe this paper is available now from Bostick & Sullivan.

 In conclusion, Kerik says all of these papers are excellent: They produce nice, rich blacks, smooth tones, and are easy to work with.
 While he’s had the most experience with Hahnemühle Platinum Rag, he says there’s room for all three in his darkroom.

 The next question is how each of these papers will perform in the long run, but that’s something that only time will tell.
-In the end Kerik says, “It’s a good time to be making hand-made prints!”
+In the end, Kerik says, “It’s a good time to be making hand-made prints!”